-The Parent Company uses a provision matrix to calculate ECL for trade and other receivables, and advances to related parties.
+The Parent Company uses a provision matrix to calculate ECL for trade and other receivables.
 The provision rates are based on days past due for groupings of various customer segments and related party transactions that have similar loss patterns (i.e., by geography, product type, customer type and rating, and coverage by letters of credit and other forms of credit insurance).

 The provision matrix is based on the Parent Company's historical observed default rates.
 The Parent Company's management intends to regularly calibrate (i.e., on an annual basis) the matrix to consider the historical credit loss experience with forward-looking information (i.e., forecast economic conditions).
-Details about the ECL on the Parent Company's trade and other receivables, and advances to related parties are disclosed in Note 32.
+For advances to related parties, the Parent Company applies a general approach in calculating ECL.
+The Parent Company recognizes a loss allowance using management's adopted policy on ECL at the end of each reporting period.
+Details about the ECL on the Parent Company's trade and other receivables, and advances to related parties are disclosed in Note 30.

-The carrying amount of the Parent Company's trade and other receivables, and advances to related parties amounted to ₱1,171,282,612 and ₱1,121,699,524 as at December 31, 2021 and 2020, respectively (see Notes 5 and 23).
+The carrying amount of the Parent Company's trade and other receivables amounted to ₱240,302,213, ₱130,193,472 and ₱79,854,591 net of allowance for ECL amounting to ₱7,265,960, ₱7,505,588 and ₱7,642,239, as at December 31, 2022, 2021 and 2020, respectively (see Note 5).

-Allowance for ECL recognized in the Parent Company's statements of financial position amounted to ₱33,370,355 and ₱33,507,006 as at December 31, 2021 and 2020, respectively (see Notes 5 and 23).
+The carrying amount of the Parent Company's advances to related parties amounted to ₱644,981,178, ₱553,499,982 and ₱541,154,784 net of allowance for ECL amounting to ₱25,864,767 as at December 31, 2022, 2021 and 2020, respectively (see Note 23).